 - Talking with the student to discuss a resolution to the problem.

-- Discussing further strategies and consequences with a line manager
+- Discussing further strategies and consequences with the Head of Department or Associate Principal.

-- Developing and monitoring a Positive Learning Environment Intervention Plan which focuses on the student learning to take responsibility to modify their behaviour.
+- Developing a monitoring a Positive Learning Environment Intervention Plan which focuses on the student learning to take responsibility to modify their behaviour.

 Outside the classroom, teachers adopt the following strategies for establishing and maintaining a safe and supportive environment: